Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 I can be general.
 Do you talk with your kids about what kind of jokes you’re allowed to make about them?
 I could imagine some of it being pretty mortifying for a teenager.

 I’m very careful with what I say.
 Most of the jokes are more about me than them.
 Basically what I’m saying about parenting is that in a faster-moving world, a world that encourages less quiet and more vanity, there are new challenges to raising kids.
 Probably the kids are fine; it’s the parents who are having the nervous breakdowns.
 Every generation deals with this stuff.
 When I was a kid I used to watch TV from 3:30 in the afternoon till 1:30 at night.
 I watched The Merv Griffin Show, Dinah Shore, Mike Douglas, Happy Days, Laverne & Shirley, and then Letterman and The Tonight Show.
-My parents were terrified, and because I wouldn’t stop watching TV they bought me a KX-30 motorcycle, the most dangerous machine, just to try and get me to go outside.
+My parents were terrified, and because I wouldn’t stop watching TV they bought me a KX80 motorcycle, the most dangerous machine, just to try and get me to go outside.
 That’s how concerned they were.
 And the way they felt about TV is how I feel about social media: Is this okay for my kids?
 It probably is, but my terror is funny.

 Is having a daughter in college also terrifying?

 I talk about this in my stand-up a little.
 You know kids are getting obliterated with alcohol, so you try to make concessions based on what you know the realities of college drinking are.
-You start out saying “no, don’t drink.”
-Then that turns into “okay, two glasses of wine.
+You start out saying, “No, don’t drink.”
+Then that turns into, “Okay, two glasses of wine.
 Can you please just do two glasses of wine?”
 How do you teach your kid to be satisfied with a gentle buzz?
 That’s the challenge.

 I sort of touched on this earlier: All your films feature a protagonist that could reasonably be called a man-child.
 Why is that archetype so interesting to you?